keithalewis/lac/README.md

 A _block token_ starts with a left brace character (`'{'`) and all characters are included up to the next right brace character (`'}'`) at the same nesting level.
-Right brace characters preceded by a  backslash (`'\'`) get included in the token.
+Left and right brace characters preceded by a  backslash (`'\'`) get included in the token.

 A block token does not include the beginning and ending brace characters.